ookraw/commom-substrings-filter/readme.md

 -	reference data set (ns bytes) concatenated with the
 -	test data set (NS bytes)

-Seamless shingling of the master file, requires that the reference data overlaps with the first L-1 bytes of the test data, so that
+Seamless shingling of the master file, suggests that the reference data overlaps with the first L-1 bytes of the test data, so that
 -	the last reference shingle starts at position : ns - 1
 -	the first test shingle starts at position  : ns <br/>